The Mortara Undergraduate Research Fellows

-Visiting Mortara Associates
+Visiting Mortara Researchers

-The Mortara Center for International Studies offers qualified candidates the opportunity to become Visiting Mortara Associates for a period of up to one year at the Georgetown University Washington, DC campus.
-A Visiting Mortara Associate will be an established professional - either a scholar or a scholar/practitioner - undertaking research on a topic of international significance that combines theory and practice and is rigorous and scholarly in orientation.
+The Mortara Center for International Studies offers qualified candidates the opportunity to become Visiting Mortara Researchers for a period of up to one year at the Georgetown University Washington, DC campus.
+A Visiting Mortara Researcher will be an established professional - either a scholar or a scholar/practitioner - undertaking research on a topic of international significance that combines theory and practice and is rigorous and scholarly in orientation.

 The Mortara Center Working Paper Series

 The Mortara Center Working Paper Series serves as a repository and showcase for research that is conducted at Georgetown University.
 The theme of the series is international affairs, broadly conceived, and the series is intended to advance scholarship on the fundamental forces - political, economic, cultural, and ideological - that shape international relations.
 All papers are stored digitally with the Georgetown Library.

 If you have questions about the Series or would like to submit a paper, please contactDr.
 James Raymond Vreeland, Associate Professor, School of Foreign Service and Government Department or Dr. Kathleen R. McNamara, Director, Mortara Center for International Studies